c4pt000/protect-videos-to-know-origin-even-if-unknown/README.md

 # protect-videos-to-know-origin-even-if-unknown

-video filters with embedded transparent metadata of IP origin as a QR code or not as an embedded layer to uncover the source of video being transmitted illegally as a source of a privacy violation,
+video filters with embedded transparent metadata of IP origin as a QR code or not as an embedded layer to uncover the source of video being transmitted illegally as a source of a privacy violation, the possibility of image recognition technology to identify a person if they are present in video being transmitted as a privacy violation as part of the hidden layer of video encoded as part of the metadata

 # unknown source of video,